IBMStreams/streamsx.kafka/_docs/240-user_kafka_producer_design.md

 ### Input Ports

 The operator will have a single input port.
-The `messageAttrName` and `keyAttrName` parameters are used to specify the input attributes that contain the message and key values, respectively.
+The `messageAttrName`, `partitionAttribute`, `topicAttribute`, `timestampAttribute`, and `keyAttrName` parameters are used to specify the input attributes that contain the message and key values, respectively.
 Each tuple received by this operator will be written to the topic.

 ### Output Ports